For the first time Zhuo Du et al. correlate mRNA and protein expression in C. elegans embryo to build the first embryo protein mapping.

 After the generated single-cell mRNA expression atlas of Jonathan S. Packer (2019) in C. elegans embryo, a mapping of proteins expression to better understand biological processes, especially during embryogenesis of C. elegans, has been made by Zhuo Du et al..
 A representation encompassing 266 transcription factors allows them to establish a regulatory hierarchy between many lineages, tissues and transcription factors in spatiotemporal fate patterning; also highlighting new functions of certain transcription factors.
 Since the protein level cannot be directly correlated to the expression of an mRNA.

-Check out, how they have tackle this challenge.
+Check out, how they have tackled this challenge.

 Ultra fast temperature shift device for in vitro experiments under microscopy